 Smart Card Authentication A smart card is a small plastic card that is embedded with a computer chip.
 Many government agencies and large enterprises use smart cards to authenticate users who access their computer networks.
 One type of smart card used by the United States Department of Defense is called a Common Access Card (CAC).

-Using the Log In as Current User Feature Available with Windows-Based Horizon Client With Horizon Client for Windows, when users select Log in as current user in the Options menu, the credentials that they provided when logging in to the client system are used to authenticate to the Horizon Connection Server instance and to the remote desktop.
+Using the Log In as Current User Feature Available with Windows-Based Horizon Client With Horizon Client for Windows, when users select Log in as current user in the Options menu, the credentials that they provided when logging in to the client system are used to authenticate to the Horizon Connection Server instance and to the remote desktop using Kerberos.
 No further user authentication is required.